 Modification: Perform a staggered stance glute bridge by planting your left heel and stepping your right foot out slightly further away from your body.
 Keep most of your weight in your left heel, right toes popped off the ground.

-Single Leg Glute Bridge Hold and Skull Crusher
+11. Single-Leg Bridge Hold and Skull Crushers

 Targets: Legs, glutes, hamstrings, inner thighs, triceps (back of the arm) and core.

 Press through your heel to lift your glutes off the mat, squeezing your glutes as you lift.
 Think about keeping your core engaged and knees in line with your hips.
-Hold this single leg glute bridge.
+Hold this single-leg glute bridge.

 Bend at the elbows to slowly lower the dumbbells towards your head (just bending at the elbows).
 This is a skull crusher.